Presentation buying guide

 Freshness

-New in AI Tools for Presentations
+New in AI Tools For Presentations

 The shortlist above stays tight on purpose.
 This section is where newer additions to this category show up without turning the main page into a giant directory.